josdem/hugo/content/techtalk/android.md

 <img src="/img/techtalks/android/versions.jpg">

-Here you can find some important topics regardings to Android development:
+Here you can find some important topics regarding to Android development:

 * [Dependency Injection with Dagger](/techtalk/android/dagger2)